 Young athletes who are trying to lose weight should work with a registered dietitian.
 Experimenting with diets on your own can lead to poor eating habits with inadequate or excessive intake of certain nutrients.

-Speak with a health care professional to discuss a diet that is right for your sport, age, gender, and amount of training.
+Speak with a health care professional to discuss a diet that is right for your sport, age, sex, and amount of training.

 Exercise - nutrition; Exercise - fluids; Exercise - hydration

 Berning JR. Sports nutrition.
 In: Madden CC, Putukian M, McCarty EC, Young CC, eds.
 Netter's Sports Medicine.
 2nd ed.
 Philadelphia, PA: Elsevier; 2018:chap 5.